nishujangra/xg/docs/FAQ.md

 2. **Use a different approach** (like environment variables)
 3. **Wait for configuration support** in future versions

-### Does git-guard check unstaged files?
+### Does xg check unstaged files?
-No, `git-guard` only checks staged files (files that have been `git add`ed).
+No, `xg` only checks staged files (files that have been `git add`ed).
 This is intentional because only staged files will be pushed.

 ---

 ## ⚠️ HTTPS Warnings

-### Why does git-guard warn about HTTPS remotes?
+### Why does xg warn about HTTPS remotes?
 HTTPS remotes require you to enter your password/token on every push, which is:
 - **Less secure** than SSH keys
 - **More inconvenient** for frequent pushes